cycv5/marl/sequential_social_dilemma_games/README.md

 ```

 # Contributors
+The forest environment is developed by Yichen, along with modifications to the Cleanup & Harvest Game in this repo.
 The watershed games and accompanied code is developed by Shresth Verma.
 This original code base for SSDs was developed by Eugene Vinitsky and Natasha Jaques.